-The job requirements for the position that is being filled should be identified first when using the C.R.I.S. (or any selection instrument) as a component of the selection process.
-Once this is done, the C.R.I.S.
+The job requirements for the position that is being filled should be identified first when using the W.E.D. (or any selection instrument) as a component of the selection process.
+Once this is done, the W.E.D.
 Scales can help you identify individuals who have the personality traits that are important for success on the job.

-Deception Scale
+Deception Scale Score

-Two issues that arise regarding measuring personality tendencies in applied settings such are (1) whether the test taker has the ability to improve their score, or "fake" results, and (2) whether trying to improve the outcome is an undesirable quality.
+Two issues that arise regarding measuring personality tendencies in applied settings are

+- (1) whether the test taker has the ability to improve their score, or "fake" results, and - (2) whether trying to improve the outcome is an undesirable quality.

-When job candidates take a personality inventory, a common critique is that they have the opportunity to answer in ways intended to enhance their score.
+When a job candidate takes a personality inventory, a common critique is that they have the opportunity to answer in ways intended to enhance their score.
 In studies where test takers are instructed to try to enhance their scores, there is evidence that some people can indeed alter personality measures.
-Despite this fact, empirical evidence also shows that the base rate of faking during the actual employment screening process is rare and infrequent (Dunnette, McCartney, Carlson & Kirchner, 1962)2, (Hough, Barge, Houston, McGue, & Kamp, 1985)3.
+Despite this fact, empirical evidence also shows that the base rate of faking during the actual employment screening process is rare and infrequent (Dunnette, McCartney, Carlson & Kirchner, 1962)1, (Hough, Barge, Houston, McGue, & Kamp, 1985)2.